About the Program

 What areas of specialization does the department offer?View answer

-The objective of our graduate program is to provide coursework and applied opportunities that meet the educational goals of the individual student.
+Department faculty have expertise across the spectrum of psychological sciences.
+Our The objective of our Our graduate program is to provides coursework and applied opportunities that meet the educational goals of the individual student.
 The MA degree can be obtained with both thesis and non-thesis options.
 Regardless of a students’ primary educational goals, our graduate program is designed to strengthen quantitative skills and provide students with research experience that will increase one’s competitiveness when applying to Ph.D. programs in psychology and/or for positions where these skills are required.

 How long is the program?View answer

 The program is designed to be 2 years (4 semesters).
 Students often take extra time after finishing coursework to finish their thesis projects.